Category Archives: Technology

 Photo Credit Brad Wood ~ obLiterated

 Being a former journalist my spidey senses were tingling… So I went on an investigation… I first found out the source of the wrong information was a book called VANCOUVER’S EXPO ’86 by Bill Cotter.
 But after looking at photos of Munich Festhaus on Flickr there is no way the lighthouse pub could be the Munich Festhaus.
-The Lighthouse Pub just wasn’t big enough… See this aerial view of The Festhaus is in red.
+The Lighthouse Pub just wasn’t big enough… See this interior view of The Festhaus.
 You could fit three Lighthouse Pubs inside of that place.

 So after a quick visit to the Sechelt Archives I was directed to check the newspaper archives of The Coast News via the historical newspaper database of community newspapers.
 To see if I could find news of the grand opening or an advertisement of the pub in the newspaper.
 I was foiled again because the two words Lighthouse and Pub were all too common in the long deceased community newspaper The Coast News and the fact that not all issues and editions of the paper have been digitized yet.